kevinhartig/files/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) that has been configured to work as a bundled DApp for Signet.

 ## Getting Started

+### Development Mode

-First, run the development server:
+To run the app in development mode:

 ```bash
 npm run dev